fcn06/swarm/README.md

     ```bash
     # This command must be run from the root of the swarm project
     sh ./documentation/demo_planner_executor_management/run_all_commands.sh
     ```

-*   **High-Level Plan Generation:** This option only generates a high-level plan without executing it.
-It's useful for evaluating the planning logic of your LLM.
-    ```bash
-    # This command must be run from the root of the swarm project
-    sh ./documentation/demo_planner_executor_management/run_all_commands.sh --high-level-plan
-    ```

 **Important: Stopping the Demo Services**